beginning of content

 What is Sjögren's syndrome?

-Sjögren’s syndrome is an autoimmune disorder, where the immune system attacks the body’s own healthy cells.
-It typically attacks the glands that normally produce tears, saliva and sweat.
+Sjögren's syndrome is an autoimmune disorder where the immune system attacks the body's own healthy cells.
+It typically attacks the glands that produce tears, saliva and sweat.
 Other parts of the body may also be affected.

-Most people with Sjögren’s syndrome are able to live normally, without any serious complications, especially if they take care to manage their symptoms.
+If you have Sjögren's syndrome you will most likely be able to live normally without any serious complications, especially if you take care to manage your symptoms.

 What are the symptoms of Sjögren's syndrome?